Responsible Office: Office of Cybersecurity | Last Review: 12/03/2020 Next Review: 12/03/2022 |

 Scope

-All mobile computing and storage devices, appliances, laptops, tablets, smart-phones, peripherals etc. regardless of device ownership accessing, storing, transmitting UTHSC data or information with a classification rating of 3 in any area.
-Classification of data is per GP-002-Data & System Classification.
+All mobile computing and storage devices, appliances, laptops, tablets, smart- phones, peripherals etc. regardless of device ownership accessing, storing, transmitting UTHSC data or information with a level 3 classification rating per GP- 002-Data & System Classification.

 Definitions